MiSTer-devel/Hardware_MiSTer/README.md

 * For angled 40pin header (Vertical SDRAM board) use [standard angled 40pin header](https://github.com/MiSTer-devel/Hardware_MiSTer/blob/master/images/header_2.54mm_Pitch-2x20_Pin-Female-Double_Row-Right_Angle_Pin.jpg)

 ### Some images of boards can be found [here](https://github.com/MiSTer-devel/Hardware_MiSTer/tree/master/images)

+## Ordering the boards
+To find the cheapest and/or reliable PCB manufacturer you can use [PCBShopper](https://pcbshopper.com/).
+Typically it's chinese manufacturer.
+The minimum order quantity usually is 10 pieces of the same board (you may order less quantity but will pay for 10 anyway).
+I suggest to use [PCBWay](https://www.pcbway.com/member/order/orderonline.aspx) as PCB manufacturer.
+They give very cheap price - 5USD for 10 pieces of the same board.
+They allow to choose the color of PCB and thickness (1.6mm for best experience).
+Manufacturing is pretty fast - 2-3 days usually.
+I like them also for delivery price to my country.